Skip to main content

 FlagAliasWhat it doesDefault

-[path or name]-Project directory/name to create.required
+[path or name]-Project folder/name to create.required

---install [boolean]-Installs dependencies after scaffolding.true
+--install [boolean]-Installs dependencies after scaffolding.false

 Shared global options